dstekol/AlphaFour/README.md

-# Connect Four Agents
+# Connect Four Agents (AlphaFour)
 This repository contains a variety of agents capable of playing Connect Four, with skill levels ranging from trivial to extremely formidable.
 The available agents, in order of prowess (and approximate implementation complexity), are:
 **RandomAgent** (moves randomly), **AlphaBetaAgent** (performs depth-limited tree search), **MCTSAgent** (performs full-depth Monte-Carlo simulations), and, most importantly, **AlphaZeroAgent** (based on the **AlphaZero** reinforcement learning algorithm from DeepMind).
+The AlphaZero implementation includes nearly all of the features described in the paper, such as virtual loss, "multithreaded" (in as much as Python allows) MCTS simulations with GPU buffering, in-episode exploration temperature variation, dirichlet noise, false resignation monitoring, L2 network regularization, symmetry-based data augmentation, etc.
+Some minor departures have been made due to convenience and resource limitations, with the main caveat being that the agent is not designed to be trained across multiple machines.

-The project exists mainly for the sake of exploring and comparing various gameplay strategies in a context which is reasonably (but not overwhelmingly) complex - however, there is also something to be said for the pleasure of playing against an algorithm that you actually understand.
+The project exists mainly for the sake of exploring and comparing various gameplay strategies in a context which is reasonably, but not overwhelmingly, complex - however, there is also something to be said for the pleasure of playing against an algorithm that you actually understand.
-Therefore, one could argue that this code sits squarely at the intersection of research and revelry.
+One could argue that this code sits squarely at the intersection of research and revelry.
 Feel free to use it for either or both.

 ## The Game Implementation